aridjayarecipes/cutesrecipes.web.app/content/post/2547-easiest-way-to-make-any-night-of-the-week-braised-cabbage-pie.md

 Braised cabbage pie is one of the most favored of recent trending foods in the world.
 It's simple, it's quick, it tastes delicious.
 It is appreciated by millions every day.
 Braised cabbage pie is something that I've loved my whole life.
 They are nice and they look wonderful.

 This braised cabbage recipe incorporates the traditional flavors of caraway and vinegar with plenty of butter to make a versatile side dish.
 Braised red cabbage is sweet, sour, tender and buttery.
-It&#39;s an easy healthy side dish to serve alongside side roasted chicken or fish.
+It's an easy healthy side dish to serve alongside side roasted chicken or fish.
 Quarter the red cabbage and remove the core, then finely shred.

 To get started with this particular recipe, we must first prepare a few components.
 You can have braised cabbage pie using 8 ingredients and 4 steps.
 Here is how you can achieve that.